AlexKernot/OOP-Project/readme.md

 Normal Mode: Player has a team of 6 Pokemon chosen to battle against an enemy team (either random or team-selected)

-Mayhem Random battle: 6 Pokemon for the player that are given 4 random moves.
+Mayhem battle: 6 Pokemon for the player that are given 4 random moves.
 Typing will be decided by the first two moves.
 Type Matchups are reversed.

 Broken Cup: 6 random Pokemon assigned random moves and typings to battle enemy team.